VirtualPatientEngine/VPELeaderboard/docs/data/loading_model.md

 ### 1. Fork the Repository

-Click the **“Fork”** button in the top-right corner of the repository on GitHub to create a copy under your GitHub account.
+Navigate to the [repository](https://github.com/VirtualPatientEngine/VPELeaderboard) and click the **“Fork”** button in the top-right corner of the repository on GitHub to create a copy under your GitHub account.

 ---